gilbertohasnofb/auxjad/docs/examples/example-3-looping.rst

 .. figure:: ../_images/image-example-3-looping-1.png

-Let's now use ``auxjad.WindowLooper`` to output loops of windows of the material.
+Let's now use :class:`auxjad.WindowLooper` to output loops of windows of the material.
 By default, this class uses a window size of a 4/4 measure, and each step forward has the size of a semiquaver, but we will adjust those to a 5/4 time signature and a crotchet for the step size.
 Please refer to this library's